THE FALL OF DON JUAN

 WITNESS.
 I never said goodbye to anyone.

 NATALIE.
-So tell us how you seduced all those women.
+Then tell us how you seduced all those women.

 WITNESS.
-We seducers don't analyze things like that.
+We seducers do not analyze such things.
 We just come and take what already belongs to us.
 It requires no effort.
 It's easy and joyful.

 NATALIE.
-But there must be a secret.
+But there must be some secret.
 The secret of Don Juan.

 WITNESS.
 There is.
 Ok, I'll tell you this one.
-To seduce a woman you need to love her.
-That's it.
+To conquer a woman you need to love her.
+That's all.

 NATALIE.
 You love women that much?